djnavarro/workbch/README.md

 ## Example 6: Adding, viewing and deleting notes

 Often it is handy to add small annotations to a job.
-The intent here is not to use this as a substitute for proper documentation (that should happen within the project itself) but as a quick and dirty “notes to self” tool.
+The intent here is not to use this as a substitute for proper documentation but as a quick and dirty “notes to self” tool.
 You can add jobs using `set_note()`:

 ``` r
 set_note("toxic", "check if this worked")